Christopher Dawson: Influence

 His writings in the 1920s and 1930s made him a significant figure of the time, and an influence in particular on T. S. Eliot, who wrote of his importance.
 Dawson was on the fringe of 'The Moot', a literary discussion group, and also part of the Sword of the Spirit ecumenical group.
 According to Bradley Birzer, Dawson also influenced the theological underpinnings of J. R. R. Tolkien's writings.

 The topical approach outlined by Dawson for the study of Christian culture forms the core of the Catholic Studies program at Aquinas College.
 His work was influential in the founding of Campion College and the formation in 2012 of The Christopher Dawson Society for Philosophy and Culture Inc. in Perth, Western Australia.

-Dawson's vision also outlines the Humanities and Catholic Culture program at the Franciscan University of Steubenville.
+Dawson's vision also underlies the Humanities and Catholic Culture program at the Franciscan University of Steubenville.

 Comparable historians

 As a revivalist of the Christian historian, Christopher Dawson has been compared with Kenneth Scott Latourette and Herbert Butterfield.
 Comparisons have also been made between the work of Dawson and Max Weber.
 Both employ a metahistorical approach to their subjects, and their subjects themselves bear similarities; namely, the influence of religion on aspects of western culture.